Identification, Images, & Information

 Habitat

-Adults often found around sewage installations, in public washrooms, and bathrooms in homes, and are attracted to light; larvae live in organic sludge that forms on inner surfaces of drains and sewage pipes; pupae occur on the surface of the organic film that the larvae have been living in
+Adults often found around sewage installations, in washrooms/bathrooms, and come to light; larvae live in organic sludge inside drains and sewage pipes; pupae on the same organic film where the larvae live

 Food